davidrhoden/davidrhoden-basic-netlify/timeline/i-took-a-picture-of-a-pickle.md

 ---
-title: I took a picture of a pickle
+title: I took a picture of a pickle.
 date: 2017-09-01T14:35:00.000Z
 summary: I took a picture of a pickle on the pavement, with unintended consequences.
 excerpt: I took a picture of a pickle on the pavement, with unintended consequences.
 From the website of New Orleans-based artist David Rhoden.